tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.InsideOut/Wiki.md

 ﻿Kafka.DotNet.InsideOut is a client API for producing and consuming kafka topics and ksqlDB push queries and views generated with Kafka.DotNet.ksqlDB or by other means.
+This package is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)

 ### Blazor Sample
 Set docker-compose.csproj as startup project in Kafka.DotNet.InsideOut.sln.